How to Change Your Perception of an Imperfect Relationship

-The title of this article may have caught your attention because you have disappointments in your relationship that stand in the way of recognizing if it has potential for lifelong happiness.
+Do you have disappointments in your relationship that stand in the way of recognizing if it has the potential for lifelong happiness?

-In each of the following sections, I’ll review ideas that can help change your perception of an imperfect relationship by concentrating on the things that could result in happiness and a rewarding experience with a happy and robust partnership.
+In each of the following sections, I’ll review various ideas that can help change your perception by concentrating on existing positive features of your relationship.
+The result could lead to a rewarding experience with a happy and robust partnership.

 Do You See Growth Potential?

-The future can be wonderful and rewarding, but you need to be sure that your relationship is going in the right direction.
+The future can be pleasant and rewarding, but you need to be sure that your relationship is going in the right direction.
 If it’s stagnant with no plans for a lifetime together, something is wrong.
-In most cases it’s due to miscommunication, or lack of communication altogether.
+In most cases, it’s due to miscommunication—or lack of communication altogether.

 Putting the disappointments aside, can you say that you have good experiences with your partner?
 Can you agree with any of the following statements about your relationship?